-In the years 2017, 2016 and 2015, the Company's primary source of liquidity was proceeds from sales and bank borrowings.
-Net cash from operating and financing activities were sufficient to cover the Company's working capital and CAPEX requirements in the years 2017, 2016, and 2015.
-In addition, the Company repaid some loans in all the periods under review.
-As of the quarter ended November 30, 2017, the Company's cash and cash equivalents totaled ₱577.63 million.
+In the years 2018, 2017 and 2016, the Company's primary source of liquidity was proceeds from sales and bank borrowings.
+Net cash from operating and financing activities were sufficient to cover the Company's working capital and CAPEX requirements in the years 2018, 2017, and 2016.
+There are no known trends or demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in increasing or decreasing the Company's liquidity in any material way.
+The Company does not anticipate having any cash flow or liquidity problems in the future.
+The Company is not in default or breach of any note, loan, lease or other indebtedness or financing arrangement requiring it to make payments.
 Cash Flows